 Hummingbirds can be exciting to see, but more than one backyard birder has been disappointed to discover they may not be looking at a bird at all.
 Hummingbird moths are fantastic imposters that can look strikingly similar to these popular birds.
 Knowing what to look for can help you tell the difference between these large insects and the tiniest of birds.

 About Hummingbird Moths

 The term "hummingbird moth" is applied to many medium to large moths in the Sphingidae family and Hemaris genus of moths.
 There are more than 1,200 species of these moths worldwide, and roughly 125 of them can be seen regularly in North America.
 These insects are also called hawk moths, sphinx moths, clearwing moths, bee moths, and bee-hawk moths, and in the caterpillar stage, they are called hornworms.

 Hummingbird moths share a lot of common characteristics with hummingbirds, which often leads to confusion if backyard birders aren't aware that these distinct moths may be nearby.
 Both of these creatures are effective pollinators of many of the same flowers, and hummingbird moths also sip nectar from many of the same blooms hummingbirds prefer.
 They may even visit nectar feeders.
-Their body shapes are similar, and hummingbird moths are also agile fliers that can hover or fly sideways or backwards, just like hummingbirds.
+Their body shapes are similar, and hummingbird moths are also agile fliers that can hover, fly sideways, or fly backwards, just like hummingbirds.
 These moths can have brightly colored bodies, similar to the birds, and their wings make a blur in the air just like flying hummingbirds, even creating a humming noise.

 The many similarities between hummingbirds and hummingbird moths are a case of convergent evolution.
 Both the birds and the insects developed these characteristics independently through eons of evolution, and they both fill similar ecological niches.
 Birders who know what to look for, however, can easily learn to distinguish between these moths and the birds they mimic.